David Garza (musician): Biography

-The acoustic three-piece band “went from playing the West Mall on the University of Texas campus for fun and tips to packing a thousand or so fans into Liberty Lunch and showcasing at the headquarters of CBS Records (now Sony Music)”.
+The acoustic three-piece band "went from playing the West Mall on the University of Texas campus for fun and tips to packing a thousand or so fans into Liberty Lunch and showcasing at the headquarters of CBS Records (now Sony Music)".

 After leaving the group Twang Twang Shock A Boom to go solo, Garza formed a new band and gigged continually around and outside the Texas area, billed as David Garza & The Lovebeads and later as DAH-VEED.
 In the mid-1990s he had his brush with the major-label world, signing with Lava/Atlantic, but eventually returned to his street-performer roots, releasing nearly an album a year since.

 Garza released a flurry of solo cassettes and CDs, selling them for $5 and $10, respectively.
-He called this the “Single Bill Theory,” one he maintains to the present day.
+He called this the "Single Bill Theory", one he maintains to the present day.
 Garza performed tirelessly on the regional club and college circuit, ultimately striking a major-label deal, in 1996.
 Initially, Garza rebuffed various major label recording offers, choosing instead to record and distribute music on his own label, Wide Open Records.
 After independently releasing nine records and selling 30,000 copies on his own, he eventually signed with Lava/Atlantic and was featured on the Great Expectations soundtrack.
 His major-label debut, This Euphoria, followed in April 1998.

 He took over production duties for his second Lava/Atlantic record, 2001's Overdub, and brought in Will Calhoun and Doug Wimbish, the drummer and bassist of Living Colour as his backup band for the sessions.
 Juliana Hatfield contributed backing vocals on the song "Keep On Crying."

-In 1999, at the height of his touring popularity, Garza was voted 2nd behind Stevie Ray Vaughan as Austin Musician of the Decade (Austin Chronicle).
+In 1999, at the height of his touring popularity, Garza was voted second behind Stevie Ray Vaughan as Austin Musician of the Decade (Austin Chronicle).

-In 2011, the City of Austin, TX declared May 12 “David Garza Day.”
-Soon after, to celebrate what would've been Elliott Smith's 44th birthday on August 6, 2013, Smith’s family entrusted Garza to “host a bicoastal tribute to the late pop mystic.”
+In 2011, the City of Austin, Texas, declared May 12 "David Garza Day".
+Soon after, to celebrate what would have been Elliott Smith's 44th birthday on August 6, 2013, Smith's family entrusted Garza to "host a bicoastal tribute to the late pop mystic".

 In subsequent years, Garza has returned to releasing his music independently and plays frequently in Texas and in Los Angeles.
-A series of residency shows at L.A.'s Club Largo showcased his skill as a solo performer on both piano and guitar.
-During Garza's live shows, artists as highly regarded as producer/soundtrack icon Jon Brion, Nickel Creek, Grant Lee Phillips and Fiona Apple regularly sat in with him.
-Garza has shared the stage with the likes of Jackson Browne, John Paul Jones, Los Lobos, Pearl Jam, St. Vincent, Meshell Ndegeocello, Andrew Bird, Natalia LaFourcade, Chris Thile, Ben Harper.
+A series of residency shows at Los Angeles' Club Largo showcased his skill as a solo performer on both piano and guitar.
+During Garza's live shows, artists including Jon Brion, Nickel Creek, Grant Lee Phillips and Fiona Apple regularly sat in with him.
+Garza has shared the stage with those including Jackson Browne, John Paul Jones, Los Lobos, Pearl Jam, St. Vincent, Meshell Ndegeocello, Andrew Bird, Natalia LaFourcade, Chris Thile, Ben Harper.
 He has also done extensive work as a producer and session musician, composer, and visual artist.

-In 2020 he was a musician on, co-produced and created the album artwork for the 2-time Grammy award winning Fiona Apple release Fetch The Bolt Cutters.
+In 2020 he was a musician on, co-produced and created the album artwork for the Fiona Apple release Fetch The Bolt Cutters.